 Problem Statement 4: Special Education students are performing well below the performance level in Reading and Math.
-Third Grade Meets Category: Special Education- Math-14%, Reading-20% Fourth Grade Meets Category: Special Education- Math 7%, Reading-7% Root Cause: Teachers need to ensure that special education students have access to grade level appropriate curriculum.
+Third Grade Meets Category: Special Education- Math-0%, Reading-25% All Students- Math-45 %, Reading-60% Fourth Grade Meets Category: Special Education- Math 46%, Reading-31% All Students- Math-47%, Reading-70% Root Cause: Not all teachers are ensuring that special education students have access to grade level appropriate curriculum.
 Resource instruction and in-class support should be targeted and differentiated to meet the needs of the students.